Create Your Event Book a Demo Sign in

 Most interesting features:

 The app works when a scientist enters their research topic into the search bar.
 Within seconds, Connected Papers reviews tens of thousands of papers related to that topic, and creates a visual map showcasing all of the work available for the scientist to review and consider in their research.
-Connected Papers is currently not available on the Apple App Store or Google Play App Store.
-It is completely free to use.
+Connected Papers is completely free to use.

 Most interesting features: